 Though some answers emerged after Chris Benoit’s death, the world would never know what motivated the bloody end of the wrestler who killed his family and then himself.

 Born on May 21, 1967, in Quebec, Canada, Christopher Michael Benoit was drawn to wrestling at a young age.
 As his father later told ABC News, Benoit wanted to wrestle even as a young boy.

 “He was pretty much driven from the age of 12, 13 to get in the wrestling industry,” his father, Mike Benoit, explained.
 “Chris lifted weights every day.
 He was 13 years old… he was breaking records in high school in our basement.”

 At 18, Benoit started his wrestling career in earnest.
-He rapidly ascended from the Stampede Wrestling circuit, to the New Japan World Wrestling circuit, to World Championship Wrestling (WCW), and to the World Wrestling Federation (WWF)/World Wrestling Entertainment (WWE).
+He rapidly ascended from the Stampede Wrestling circuit to the New Japan World Wrestling circuit, then to World Championship Wrestling (WCW), and to the World Wrestling Federation (WWF)/World Wrestling Entertainment (WWE).